Testimony to our business excellence in data centre infrastructure & operations

 Payment Card Industry Data Security Standard V 3.2 specifies whether infrastructure, people, processes and technology are equipped to support customers, who wish to host any payment card application or infrastructure.
-Our Ahmedabad, Ambattur, Delhi, Hyderabad, Mumbai-BKC and Pune Data Centres are PCI DSS V3.2 certified.
+Our Ahmedabad, Ambattur, Delhi, Hyderabad, Kolkata, Mumbai-BKC and Pune Data Centres are PCI DSS V3.2 certified.

 Service Organization Control (SOC) Reports document that a service organisation has adequate internal controls.
 STT GDC India gets evaluated on SOC 1, Type II Reports (ISAE3402/SSAE18) for applicable Physical, Environmental and Human Resources controls, on a periodic basis.